azzuwan/Novogen/README.md

 Description
 ------------------
-An database application generator that scaffold a fully functioning application with CRUD pages and JSON API end points.
+A database application generator that scaffolds a fully functioning application with CRUD pages and JSON API end points.

 This is a database first development approach.
 The generator is supposed to figure out the database structure and create all the necessary user interface for it plus a rich set of JSON APis.